Purpose of Position

 Jet: 500 hours

-Preference given to local candidates with
+Preference given to candidates with

 EJM offers a full complement of attractive benefits to our team members, including Medical, Dental and Vision insurance.